 These skills relate to the relationships in your life.
 They will help you act effectively in your relationships and stop your intense emotions from hindering these relationships.

-1. Mindfulness Practice
+1. DBT Mindfulness Exercises

 Why Be Mindful of Your Emotions?